Rotational Molding vs Injection Molding: Key Differences, Advantages & How to Choose?

 Key Differences Between Rotational Molding and Injection Molding

-Injection molding supports a wide range of materials, from standard thermoplastics to engineering-grade polymers.
-This flexibility enables manufacturers to optimize mechanical properties, color, and surface finish.
+Injection molding supports a wide range of thermoplastics and engineering-grade materials, allowing manufacturers to optimize strength, rigidity, heat resistance, and surface finish according to application requirements.

 Advantages of Rotational Molding